clirdlf/ndsa.org/conference/conference.md

 A call for participation on the Program Committee will be announced soon.

-### About the NDSA and Digital Preservation 2022
+### About the NDSA and Digital Preservation Conference
 The NDSA is a consortium of [{{ site.data.members.count }} organizations](/membership/members/) committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
 It is an affiliate organization of CLIR and DLF.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and operates under the DLF Forum’s [Code of Conduct](https://www.diglib.org/code).

-Digital Preservation 2023 (#digipres22) will be a crucial venue for intellectual exchange, community-building, development of good practices, and national-level agenda-setting in the field, helping to chart future directions for both the NDSA and digital stewardship.
+Digital Preservation 2023 (#digipres23) will be a crucial venue for intellectual exchange, community-building, development of good practices, and national-level agenda-setting in the field, helping to chart future directions for both the NDSA and digital stewardship.

 <!--## Registration & Logistics
 Registration is now open!
 Please see the [DLF Forum's page on registration,](https://forum2022.diglib.org/registration/) for more information on registration categories, and to claim your spot.